niyotham/Data-Engineering_text-to-speech_data-collection-1/README.md

-# Data engineering for a Text-to-speech conversion
+# KAFKA CLUSTERS

-### An ETL data pipeline to extract vocal data, transform and load it to a database for a text to speech conversion project to be used later on
+### An ETL data pipeline to extract vocal data, transform and load it to a database using Kafka clusters for a text to speech conversion project

 ![](screenshots/image-I.png)